svn2github/Freetel/misc/lilacsat1/README.txt

    + To power your LNA from your RTL-SDR see screenshots/enable_bias_t.png
    + Up top, look for settings icon.
 Make sure RX port set to 7356
    + Up top, make sure little 'Remote control via TCP' icon is selected (2 computers icon)
+   + On 'Input Controls' tab, adjust Freq.
+Correction value as required.
+      + A good idea would be to transmit a CQ signal from a 'known good' transmitter, and adjust the ppm value until the carrier is where it should be on the waterfall display.
    + In receiver options tab (on the right) set Mode to USB
    + Drag passband indication above waterfall so filter width is maybe 30 kHz wide.
    + Bottom right, click "..."
 Network tab, set UDP port to 7355, hostname to localhost
    + Suggest setting the 'main' audio output to a dummy audio device, you don't want to hear the modem signal really.
    + Click 'UDP' to have it start sending samples out via UDP port.
+   + Optionally, click 'Rec' to record the modem signal to disk (useful for later debugging)

 4/ In a new Terminal start gpredict